-Whereas historically the focus of the board was on the bottom line, and making profit, various factors have come into play, shifting the focus to the triple bottom line: People, Planet, Profit; or People, Planet, Prosperity.
+Whereas historically the focus of the board was on the bottom line and making a profit, various factors have come into play, shifting the focus to the triple bottom line: People, Planet, Profit; or People, Planet, Prosperity.

-Investors, governments and, increasingly, corporates themselves, are realising that a company’s long-term financial success is inextricably linked to its sustainable business practices.
+Investors, governments and, increasingly, corporates themselves, are realizing that a company’s long-term financial success is inextricably linked to its sustainable business practices.

 This understanding that businesses cannot act in isolation, and that they have a direct and indirect impact on the environment, society and communities within which they find themselves, has led to a radical change in approach to Social Management.